-Please refer to the "Information relating to the European Style Cash Settled Short Certificates on Single Equities" section on pages 41 to 55 of this document for examples and illustrations of the calculation of the Hedging Fee Factor.
+Please refer to the "Information relating to the European Style Cash Settled Long Certificates on Single Equities" section on pages 41 to 55 of this document for examples and illustrations of the calculation of the Hedging Fee Factor.

-Closing Level:

-In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to:
+Closing Level: In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to:

-'''

-\left(\frac{\text{Final Reference Level} \times \text{Final Exchange Rate}}{\text{Initial Reference Level} \times \text{Initial Exchange Rate}} - \text{Strike Level}\right) \times \text{Hedging Fee Factor}
+$\left(\frac{\frac{Final \ Reference \ Level \ \times \ Final \ Exchange \ Rate}{Initial \ Reference \ Level \ \times \ Initial \ Exchange \ Rate} - Strike \ Level \right) \times Hedging \ Fee \ Factor$

-'''

-Initial Reference Level:
+Initial Reference Level: 1,000

-Final Reference Level:

-The closing level of the Leverage Inverse Strategy (as described below) on the Valuation Date
+Final Reference Level: The closing level of the Leverage Strategy (as described below) on the Valuation Date

-The calculation of the closing level of the Leverage Inverse Strategy is set out in the "Specific Definitions relating to the Leverage Inverse Strategy" section on pages 21 to 24 below.
+The calculation of the closing level of the Leverage Strategy is set out in the "Specific Definitions relating to the Leverage Strategy" section on pages 20 to 24 below.

-Initial Exchange Rate3:
+Initial Exchange Rate: 0.1736

-Final Exchange Rate:
+Final Exchange Rate: The rate for the conversion of HKD to SGD as at 5:00pm (Singapore

-The rate for the conversion of HKD to SGD as at 5:00pm (Singapore Time) on the Valuation Date as shown on Reuters, provided that if the Reuters service ceases to display such information, as determined by the Issuer by reference to such source(s) as the Issuer may reasonably determine to be appropriate at such a time.
+Time) on the Valuation Date as shown on Reuters, provided that if the Reuters service ceases to display such information, as determined by the Issuer by reference to such source(s) as the Issuer may reasonably determine to be appropriate at such a time.

-Air Bag Mechanism:

-The "Air Bag Mechanism" refers to the mechanism built in the Leverage Inverse Strategy and which is designed to reduce the Leverage Inverse Strategy exposure to the Underlying Stock during extreme market conditions.
-If the Underlying Stock rises by 15% or more ("Air Bag Trigger Price") during the trading day (which represents approximately 75% loss after a 5 times inverse leverage), the Air Bag Mechanism is triggered and the Leverage Inverse Strategy is adjusted intra-day.
-The Air Bag Mechanism reduces the impact on the Leverage Inverse Strategy if the Underlying Stock rises further, but will also maintain a reduced exposure to the Underlying Stock in the event the Underlying Stock starts to fall after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.
+Air Bag Mechanism: The "Air Bag Mechanism" refers to the mechanism built in the Leverage Strategy and which is designed to reduce the Leverage Strategy exposure to the Underlying Stock during extreme market conditions.
+If the Underlying Stock falls by 15% or more ("Air Bag Trigger Price") during the trading day (which represents approximately 75% loss after a 5 times leverage), the Air Bag Mechanism is triggered and the Leverage Strategy is adjusted intraday.
+The Air Bag Mechanism reduces the impact on the Leverage Strategy if the Underlying Stock falls further, but will also maintain a reduced exposure to the Underlying Stock in the event the Underlying Stock starts to rise after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.